 Self-care: We can only choose to focus on and be responsible for ourselves, our own thoughts, actions, and behavior.
-We can take responsibility for getting our needs met, instead of waiting for someone to change or meet our needs for us.
-We are in control of ourselves and no one is responsible for us but us.
+We can take responsibility for getting our needs met instead of waiting for someone to change or meet our needs for us.
+We are in control of ourselves, and no one is responsible for us but us.
 We can change ourselves with patience, persistence, and practice.

 Conscious awareness: Be aware and make conscious choices before acting.
 Self-awareness releases us from making impulsive and potentially damaging decisions.
 Practice mindfulness.

-Learn about letting go of what you can’t control, by using loving-detachment
+Learn about letting go of what you can’t control, by using positive-detachment

-About the author
+About the Author